 How much will Aduhelm cost?
 Will insurance pay for it?

-Biogen said the cost for a maintenance dose of Aduhelm, based on an average patient’s weight, would be $56,000 per year.
+When the medication was first approved by the FDA, Biogen said the cost for a maintenance dose of Aduhelm, based on an average patient’s weight, would be $56,000 per year.
+In late 2021, Biogen announced that the medication would be cut in half to $28,00 per year.
 That’s a list price, not the price paid by patients with insurance.
 The out-of-pocket cost for patients with health insurance will vary depending on insurance coverage.

-For patients on Medicare, the Centers for Medicare and Medicaid Services will decide on possible limitations, such as who is eligible to receive the medication.
-The medication would be covered under Medicare Part B since it is given by infusion in a doctor’s office or health care clinic.
-The co-insurance for beneficiaries enrolled in Original Medicare Part B services is 20%; therefore, the out-of-pocket cost for Medicare beneficiaries will be $11,200 per year.
+For patients on Medicare, the expensive medication would be covered under Medicare Part B since it is given by infusion in a doctor’s office or health care clinic.
+The co-insurance for beneficiaries enrolled in Original Medicare Part B services is 20%; therefore, the out-of-pocket cost for Medicare beneficiaries will be $5,600 per year.
 For those with Medicare supplemental or other secondary insurance, the costs may be less.
 For individuals enrolled in Medicare Advantage plans, the out-of-pocket cost will vary but could be as much as 20%.

 In addition to the medication costs, the PET scan required before starting treatment and the MRI scans required will add to the overall costs of treatment.